T2 Biosystems to Participate in the Canaccord Genuity 41st Annual Growth Conference

 LEXINGTON, Mass., Aug.
-04, 2021 (GLOBE NEWSWIRE) -- T2 Biosystems, Inc. (NASDAQ:TTOO), a leader in the rapid detection of sepsis-causing pathogens, today announced plans to participate in the upcoming Canaccord Genuity 41st Annual Growth Conference.
+04, 2021 (GLOBE NEWSWIRE) -- T2 Biosystems, Inc. (TTOO, Financial), a leader in the rapid detection of sepsis-causing pathogens, today announced plans to participate in the upcoming Canaccord Genuity 41st Annual Growth Conference.

 Management is scheduled to present Wednesday, August 11, 2021, at 3:00pm ET.
 Interested parties may access a live and recorded webcast of the presentation on the “Investors” section of the Company’s website at www.t2biosystems.com.